Sovereign funds tell Eni interested in Snam stake

 Eni announced in May a deal to sell 30 percent of Snam minus one share to state-controlled Italian holding company CDP for 3.5 billion euros ($4.4 billion).

-The deal with CDP was inked on Friday, and its closing will be possible from Oct.
-15, according to an Eni statement. ($1 = 0.7921 euros) (Reporting By Danilo Masoni, editing by Jane Baird)
+The deal with CDP was inked on Friday, and its closing will be possible from October 15, according to an Eni statement. ($1 = 0.7921 euros) (Reporting by Danilo Masoni, editing by Jane Baird)